TheXDS/VivLib/docs/CONTRIBUTING.md

 Thanks for considering making a contribution to VivLib.

-This is a project driven mostly by curiosity, it is not intended as an all-encompassing "enterprise-grade" framework, but rather as a focused, well-documented library to help enthusiasts understand and mod classic Need for Speed game data.
+This is a project driven mostly by curiosity, it is not intended as an all-encompassing "enterprise-grade" framework, but rather as a focused, well-documented library to help enthusiasts understand and mod classic Need For Speed game data.
 Contributions that maintain this philosophy — clarity, correctness, and minimalism — are most welcome.

 I truly appreciate your time and effort in helping improve this project.